LavyshAlexander/CardGame/README.md

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:
 * Edit loom/cardgame.dev.nc with your paths
-* Copy || Symlink loom/cardgame.dev.nc to yours Nginx enabled dir
+* Copy or symlink loom/cardgame.dev.nc to yours Nginx enabled dir
 * Restart local Nginx server
 * Edit your hosts file, add there line: 127.0.0.1	cardgame.dev
-* Open your browser with link (http://cardgame.dev)[http://cardgame.dev]
+* Open your browser with link [http://cardgame.dev](http://cardgame.dev)

 Or: